RECENTLY RE/WATCHED MOVIES

 Sharky's Machine (1981)

 Burt Reynolds directs and stars in this weird crime thriller/cop movie set in Atlanta.
 Drugs, hookers, politicians, murder and romance included.
-Strange future cult film.
+The cult builders are trying to put this strange film on the map, with good reason.
+Perhaps Reynolds missed his calling as he may well have become an incredible film director.

 Man From Hong Kong (1975)

-Aussie chop-socky flick that should have had half an hour left on the cutting room floor, alright though.
+Aussie chop-socky flick that should have had at least half an hour left on the cutting room floor.
+It's alright though due to several set pieces that are masterful and stunningly visceral.

 An urban vigilante masterpiece.
 This movie's got the lot - Seedy vibes, gunned down kids, violence against the disabled, car chases, prison shower violence, people thrown off buildings, car bombs & an excellent Jay Chattaway score.
 The early 80s New York cesspool captured perfectly on film.